MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 - You must have the Package Deployer tool (packagedeployer.exe) to deploy packages.
 To download the package deployer, see [Download tools from NuGet](/dynamics365/customer-engagement/developer/download-tools-nuget)

-## Step 1: Download the extend Relationship assistant card type sample solution
+## Step 1: Download the extend Assistant card type sample solution

 [Download](https://go.microsoft.com/fwlink/?linkid=2034351) the sample custom card solution.

-The samples show how to create a custom card in Relationship assistant programmatically.
+The samples show how to create a custom card in Assistant programmatically.

 Go to the path `ExtPkgDeployer\PkgFolder\extensibility_example_sol\WebResources`.
 Under the **WebResources** folder, you can see three files that are required to create a custom card.